 - Review – reviews the key lesson content.

-When students complete the mini lesson, they work through the practice activities.
+When students complete the mini lesson, they begin the practice activities.
 Practice activities provide a variety of instructional approaches to learning.
-Each practice activity focuses on a single skill, which is presented in several ways.
+The practice activities are the games students will play that reinforce what they learned in the mini lesson.
+Each activity focuses on a single skill.
 The student receives differentiated instruction to facilitate mastery.

 A unit may contain several activities.
 The practice activities become increasingly complex as students move through the unit.
 Time-on-task and scores are recorded for activities.
-Default mastery is 70%.
-Students exiting before completing an activity will return to the first screen of the same activity the next time they log in.
+Default mastery is set at 70%.
+Students exiting before completing an activity will return to the beginning of that activity the next time they log in.

-Once students have successfully completed the practice activities, they take a short 10-question quiz.
+Once students have successfully completed the practice activities, they take a short, 10-question quiz.
 This quiz determines student achievement in this specific skill.
 It provides immediate feedback to both student and teacher.
 Time-on-task and quiz score are recorded.
-Default mastery is 70%.
+Default mastery is set at 70%.
 Students exiting before completing the quiz will return to the first question of the quiz the next time they log in.
+The score the student receives for the quiz will be the score the student receives for the whole unit.

 A project is an optional extension and application of a unit.
 Students who master a specific skill can participate in these performance tasks which provide an opportunity to apply what they just learned.
 The project lesson plans can be used in many ways, and require students to employ higher order thinking rather than simply demonstrate basic recall.